 The Resolving Concerns With a Child’s Special Education Services fact sheet outlines the steps parents and guardians can take if they disagree with their children’s school on any issue involving the special education program.

-Military OneSource special needs consultants can answer your questions and concerns about the care and education of your child or adult family member with special needs.
-Call us at 800-342-9647.
+Military OneSource special needs consultants can also answer your questions and concerns about the care and education of your child or adult family member with special needs.
+Call 800-342-9647.